 What Is a Lob Wedge Used for?

-Practice hitting your lob wedge before you take it with you to the golf course.
-It has a higher loft than any other club in your bag, so it will travel a shorter distance.
+Practice hitting your lob wedge before you take it with you to the golf course, especially things like bunker shots, flop shots and pitch shots you will likely use the versatile lob wedge in in a real golf game.
+Get comfortable with the fact that it is the highest lofted club in your bag, so it will travel a shorter distance.
 Get used to your new club and how far you can hit it with a short or full swing.

 Bill Herrfeldt specializes in finance, sports and the needs of retiring people, and has been published in the national edition of "Erickson Tribune," the "Washington Post" and the "Arizona Republic."
 He graduated from the University of Louisville.